cloudquery/docs/docs/developers/sdk/table/fetch-resolvers.md

-# Resolvers
+# Fetch Resolvers

-Resolvers are functions to fetch resources from the source (the cloud provider) or look up / convert between structs.
+Fetch resolvers are functions to fetch resources from the source (the cloud provider).

 ## TableResolver

-This is the main type of resolver:
+This is the main type of fetch resolver:

 ```go
 type TableResolver func(ctx context.Context, meta ClientMeta, parent *Resource, res chan interface{}) error